NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 2. As a class name put `com.epicgames.unreal.GameActivity` (if using UE4 `com.epicgames.ue4.GameActivity`) which is the default name of the main activity
 3. You need to find your keystore hashes which you are signing your app with.
 Please follow the [instructions on Facebook developers](https://developers.facebook.com/docs/android/getting-started/#release-key-hash).

-## Products setup
+## Use case setup

-To setup the login please follow the [Facebook Login Documentation](https://developers.facebook.com/docs/facebook-login).
+To setup the login please follow the [Facebook Login Documentation](https://developers.facebook.com/docs/facebook-login/create-an-app).
 Analytics should be set up automatically.

 # **Login**